Jayaveer08/brahmo-india-clinical/README.md

 Clinical AI context assembly demo for Indian doctors, covering Type 2 Diabetes Mellitus and Cardiovascular Disease.
 The system pre-loads patient-specific context, Indian guidelines, drug brands, prices, renal dosing, contraindications, and interaction checks before the doctor asks a question.

-This is an Option C assessment build for BRAHMO / Astroum AI.

 ## Live Demo